 If you are interested in such an activity, River Tribe organises the best excursions and outdoor activities for this part of Calabria.

-Rafting on the Lao river is absolutely recommended, because the trail is exceptionally beautiful.
-When traversing the canyon, you witness the prowess of 300 meters high rock walls, with rays of sunlight shining through, leaves whirling around and drops of water falling down.
+Rafting on the Lao river is recommended because the trail is exceptionally beautiful.
+When traversing the canyon, you witness the prowess of 300 meters high rock walls, with rays of sunlight shining through, leaves whirling around and drops of water falling.
 Thereupon, you’ll truly feel like you are in some sort of fairy tale!

-Il Borgo Ospitale is an albergo diffuso with 13 rooms and a restaurant, right in the historic centre of Rotonda.
-Basically, an albergo diffuso is a “scattered hotel” meaning that the accommodation is located in different houses and apartments in the same village.
+Il Borgo Ospitale is an Albergo diffuso with 13 rooms and a restaurant, right in the historic centre of Rotonda.
+An Albergo diffuso is a “scattered hotel” meaning that the accommodation is located in different houses and apartments in the same village.
 The fun thing about this concept is that your neighbours are probably locals.
 Particularly, this is a perfect solution for anyone who wants something else than your typical hotel experience.

 Scilla is called “the little Venice of the Tyrrhenian Sea” for a reason.
-This little atmospheric village is astonishing beautiful.
+This little atmospheric village is astonishingly beautiful.
 Small houses that are built on the water give a romantic feeling throughout the place.
-It is by walking through the narrow streets where you come across old fountains, little chapels and hidden pathways to the sea.
-The village is famous for their pesce spade (swordfish) plus the harbour is studded with blue and green coloured traditional fishing boats that don’t seem to have changed much through centuries.
+It is by walking through the narrow streets that you come across old fountains, little chapels, and hidden pathways to the sea.
+The village is famous for its pesce spade (swordfish) plus the harbour is studded with blue and green coloured traditional fishing boats that don’t seem to have changed much through centuries.
 Scilla is a special place in Calabria Italy you won’t easily forget!
 Scilla also has a cozy beach with a view of a big rock formation with a castle on top of it.
-You can go snorkelling and diving around this rock.
+You can go snorkeling and diving around this rock.
 Due to the sea currents, special anemones grow there and many different fish species can be seen.

 Fun fact: Gerace has 250 inhabitants and 40 remaining churches.
 This means that every family could have their own church.

-A must-see is the Isola di Tropea.
+A must-see is the Isola di, Tropea.
 This is a rock in the clear blue sea with the Santa Marina dell’Isola monastery on top of it.
-From here you have a good view on Tropea and the sunbathing people down on the beach.
+From here you have a good view of Tropea and the sunbathing people down on the beach.
 Another recommendation is to do a boat trip with the company Shark Bay.
-Start with some snorkelling and then enjoy the panorama of Tropea from the water (with a glass of wine).
+Start with some snorkeling and then enjoy the panorama of Tropea from the water (with a glass of wine).

 Tropea is a popular place in July and August by many tourists, but also by Italians who are enjoying their holiday.
-In these two months the town will be fairly busy but the rest of the year it will be calm.
+In these two months, the town will be fairly busy but for the rest of the year, it will be calm.
 It’s the perfect place to spend a couple of days and enjoy the beauty of the town and the beaches.

 Le Case di Berto.
-This a very peaceful site, build by a famous Italian writer.
-There are 7 houses built on the property, usually for 2 people with a view of the Stromboli volcano and sea.
+This a very peaceful site, built by a famous Italian writer.
+In total, there are 7 houses built on the property, usually for 2 people with a view of the Stromboli volcano and sea.
 The 440 steps staircase will bring you to Spiaggette; a private beach that belongs to the writer’s premises.
 Book this amazing place in Calabria Italy here.

 My Verdict about Calabria Italy